LaravelDaily/course-react-parking/docs/Lesson 15 - Edit vehicle.md

 It is important to note that when calling the `route` function, we pass an additional parameter `id` along with `vehicle.id`.
 This replaces the `:id` portion in our path with the actual id of the vehicle that we want to edit.

-Full contens of this file look like this.
+The full contents of this file look like this.

 ```jsx
 import { Link } from 'react-router-dom'